araza01/IPL-PowerBi-Dashboard/README.md

 This project is an interactive Power BI dashboard that provides a comprehensive analysis of IPL (Indian Premier League) data.
 It highlights batting, bowling, team performance, venue statistics, and toss results across multiple IPL seasons.

+### KPIs Requirement :scroll:
+1. Find the Title Winner, Orange Cap Winner, Purple Cap Winner, Tournament 6's & 4's for the respective seasons of IPL.
+2. Develop IPL batting & bowling statistics and add a filter that allows users to select the bowler & batsman to view their statistics.
+3. Winning percentage based on the Toss decision.
+4. Matches won by Venue.
+5. Total wins by team in a Season.
+6. Matches won based on the Result type.

 ### Features
 - **Title & Awards:** Displays the title-winning team, Orange Cap & Purple Cap holders.
 - **Batting Stats:** Filter-based exploration of total runs, 4's, 6's & Strike Rate per batsman.